The payday loan firm wonga has said up to 270,000 of its customers may have been affected by the data breach.

 Around 245,000 of the customers affected are based in the UK with the rest in Poland.
 In a statement, the firm said: “We are working closely with authorities and we are in the process of informing affected customers.

-The lender, which gives short-term loans, said it had became aware of the breach last week but at that time thought no data was involved.
+The lender, which gives short-term loans, said it had become aware of the breach last week but at that time thought no data was involved.

 However, by Friday it realised the attacks were more serious and started informing customers on Saturday by email and text.
 The range of information stolen also includes the last four digits of customers’ bank cards – information used by some banks to log in to online accounts.